To support students Global Opportunities there is a range of support in terms of Fees, Finance and Funding:

 Internships: The University has a limited number of bursaries available to assist home undergraduate students who are looking to undertake a self-found global internship.
 Bursaries are available to support things like international air travel, accommodation, subsistence, fees and charges for visas, travel vaccinations etc. Please visit the Global Internship Bursaries page for further details.

 Summer Schools: There is currently no specific funding for Summer Schools, however, some of our formal university partners offer discounted fees or waivers.
-These will be listed on the Summer Schools page.
+These will be listed on the Summer Schools page (internal link).

 Turing Scheme: Through the Turing Scheme Durham will seek to make funding available for short-term opportunities that have a positive impact in terms of educational attainment, social mobility or employability.
 This may include: summer schools, volunteering or internships (non-exhaustive list).
 These will be advertised on the GO webpages.